Swetabh333/Spyne_frontend/README.md

 ## Testing out the project

-The project is deployed at [makerble-90sx.onrender.com](makerble-90sx.onrender.com) .
+The project is deployed at [https://spyne-frontend-fawn.vercel.app/](https://spyne-frontend-fawn.vercel.app/) .

 [Here](https://app.swaggerhub.com/apis-docs/SWETABHSHREYAM333/Makerble/1.0) is the api documentation.

-**Note** - Since the project uses the free tier of render it might spin down due to inactivity , so while using the deployed link the first response might take a while , please have patience and retry in a minute.
-Thank you for your understanding.

 The project exposes the following endponts :